 To view a file in the result list, select a file in the list, then choose menu→ , or you can right-click on the file, then choose

-HexView also can be used directly without launching XSearch, by using the command line switch /HexView=[FileName].
+HexView can also be used directly without launching XSearch, by using the command line switch /HexView=[FileName].
 For more information, see Command line switches.

 Choose menu→ to copy selected portion to clipboard, to copy selected portion in hexadecimal to clipboard.

-is a useful command, you can use it to jump to a specific offset of the file quickly without using scroll bar.
+is a useful command, you can use it to jump to a specific offset of the file quickly without using the scroll bar.

 That option will enable XSearch to use seconds in time, such as "12:00:01 AM".

-This causes a problem with Windows X64 system and the WOW64 file redirection.
-Some of its features may not work correctly when you search for files in the Windows folder (C:\Windows) under a 64-bit system.
-XSearch can find the files without problem, but you may not be able to access those files found in System32 folder (in XSearch only, of course, the system won't be affected).
+This causes a problem with the Windows X64 system and the WOW64 file redirection.
+Some of its features may not work correctly when you search for files in the Windows folder (C:\Windows) on a 64-bit system.
+XSearch can find the files without problem, but you may not be able to access those files found in the System32 folder (in XSearch only, of course, the system won't be affected).

 XSearch can rename multiple files.
-If you select more than one items in result window and choose menu→ .
+If you select more than one item in the result window and choose menu→ .
 It works by calling a system API.
 There will be no problem if you use this feature under Windows Vista/7 and later, but it may not work correctly under Windows 2000/XP.

 By using XSearch, you can perform many advanced searches that Windows Search and most other search tools can not accomplish.

-Your donations are always important to us, donations can help us improve the software, and create new products.
+Your donations are always important to us.
+Donations can help us improve the software, and create new products.